Should've Been a Cowboy

 "Should've Been a Cowboy" is a song written and recorded by American country music artist Toby Keith.
 It was released on February 12, 1993, as his debut single and the first from his self-titled debut album.
 On June 5, 1993, the song reached number one on the US Billboard Hot Country Songs and the Canadian RPM Country Tracks charts.
-It also peaked at number 93 on the Billboard Hot 100, making it a minor crossover hit.
+It also peaked at number 93 on the Billboard Hot 100.

-It has received more than three million spins on country radio, making it the most-played country song of the 1990s.

 The song is a staple following sporting events at Oklahoma State University (home of the Cowboys), often played over the venue's PA system several times in succession as fans emptied the stadium or arena.

 American Aquarium covered the song on their 2021 album Slappers, Bangers, and Certified Twangers: Vol 1.

 Content

-The lyrics romanticize the cowboy lifestyle through references to old Westerns.
-The first verse references Gunsmoke, in which cowboy hero Marshall Dillon never settled down with love interest Miss Kitty.
-The second verse tells of his own adventures if the narrator were a cowboy: having "a sidekick with a funny name" (possibly a reference to sidekicks like Tonto or Gordito), travelling west to California (including the historical quote "Go West, young man"), hunting down Western outlaw Jesse James, joining up with the Texas Rangers, and so on.
+The song was inspired by an incident Keith experienced at a bar in the early 90s.
+According to Keith: “This highway patrolman who I had met on the trip, his name was John, he jumps up.
+He was probably 45 or 50 back then, and he runs over to this 25-year-old cowgirl.
+He was going to show that he could bust a move.
+She turns him down.
+He comes over, and said, ‘She says she doesn’t dance.’
+About 15 minutes later, a young cowboy comes in — and off they go on the dance floor.
+Everybody was making fun of him, and one of the guys said, ‘John, I guess you should have been a cowboy.’ ” The lyrics romanticize the cowboy lifestyle through references to old Westerns.
+The first verse references Gunsmoke, in which cowboy hero Marshal Dillon never settled down with his love interest Miss Kitty.
+The second verse tells of his own adventures if the narrator were a cowboy, such as having "a sidekick with a funny name" (possibly a reference to sidekicks like Tonto or Gordito), travelling west to California (including the historical quote "Go West, young man"), hunting down Western outlaw Jesse James, joining up with the Texas Rangers.
 The chorus refers to famous singing cowboys Gene Autry and Roy Rogers, and lists common patterns depicted in Westerns such as six-shooters (revolvers) and cattle drives.

 Response

-In 2021, Adeem the Artist released the song "I Wish You Would've Been a Cowboy", an answer song to "Should've Been a Cowboy" which criticizes Keith.
+In 2021, Adeem the Artist released the song "I Wish You Would've Been a Cowboy", an answer song to "Should've Been a Cowboy" which criticizes Keith, particularly his post 9/11 songwriting.